 Advocates Community Justice programs support men and women whose involvement in the criminal justice system is rooted in behavioral health problems, such as addiction, mental health conditions, or trauma.
-Our programs address these underlying causes by connecting participants to appropriate treatment, housing, vocational opportunities and social services, so that they can lead healthy and productive lives in the community.
+Our programs address these underlying causes by connecting participants to appropriate treatment, housing, vocational opportunities, and social services, so that they can lead healthy and productive lives in the community.
 By reducing repeat offenses, they also help make our communities healthier and safer for everyone.

 Correctional Mental Health

 Advocates provides comprehensive mental health services at the Worcester County Jail & House of Correction.
-Our team of social workers, psychiatrists and nurses provides screening, treatment, medication management, crisis intervention, and suicide prevention services for more than 1,400 inmates at the facility.
+Our team of social workers, psychiatrists, and nurses provides screening, treatment, medication management, crisis intervention, and suicide prevention services for more than 1,400 inmates at the facility.

 First Offender Driver Alcohol Education

 For individuals convicted of driving under the influence for the first time, our Driver Alcohol Education program is designed to reduce the risk of future incidents by helping participants change their behaviors and attitudes.
 For many, this will mean reducing or eliminating their use of alcohol.
-The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling - Ayer.
+The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling - Harvard.
 Referrals are made by the adjudicating district court.

 Second Offender Aftercare

 This program provides one year of aftercare treatment for individuals convicted of their second driving-under-the-influence offense after they complete a 14-day residential program.
 The ultimate goal of the program is for participants to take responsibility for their previous behavior and make the changes necessary to cease further incidents.
-Second Offender Aftercare is available through Advocates Community Counseling - Ayer.
+Second Offender Aftercare is available through Advocates Community Counseling - Harvard.
 Referrals are made by the adjudicating court.